 and kneel before the Lord our Maker.

-and we are the people of his pasture and the sheep of his hand. *
+For he is our God, and we are the people of his pasture and the sheep of his hand. *

 Oh, that today you would hearken to his voice!